suizokukan/katal/README.md

   -h, --help            show this help message and exit --add                 select files according to what is described in the
-                        configuration file then add them to the target directoryThis option can't be used the --select one.
+                        configuration file then add them to the target directory.
+This option can't be used with the --select one.If you want more informations about the process, please use this option in combination with --infos .
                         (default: False)
   --addtag ADDTAG       Add a tag to some file(s) in combination with the --to
                         option. (default: None)